Step reference

 • Start with normal reasoning effort; switch to high effort if adherence drops.

-Example — extracting data from an Action response:
+Example — extracting data from an API tool response:

 1. RUN @get_order_details to retrieve order information.